Spotted LanternFly

 The Spotted Lanternfly (SLF), Lycorma delicatula, is an invasive pest from Asia that has found its way to the United States.
 This pest not only threatens our agricultural health but also disrupts natural ecosystems by damaging plants through their feeding process.

-Danger to Wisconsin's Agriculture
+A Danger to Wisconsin's Agriculture

 SLF poses a serious threat to agriculture, particularly to crops such as hops and grapes, crucial to Wisconsin's brewing and winemaking industries.
 These insects feed on the sap of plants, weakening them and making them more susceptible to disease and other pests.
 Their presence can lead to reduced yields and potentially devastate these vital sectors.